NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/acid-spitter.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "This tin clockwork lizard is activated when a creature moves adjacent to it, at which point it spits out a glob of acid.
-The target must succeed at a DC 20 Reflex check saving throw or take 3d6 acid damage.  * * *  **Critical Success** The creature is unaffected.  **Success** The creature takes full damage.  **Failure** The creature takes full damage and 5 persistent acid damage.  **Critical Failure** The creature takes double damage and 10 persistent acid damage."
+description:
-powerTitle:
+powerTitle: "Acid Spit"
 actionEconomy:
 type:
 frequency:
 trigger:
-mechanics:
+mechanics: "This tin clockwork lizard is activated when a creature moves adjacent to it, at which point it spits out a glob of acid.
+The target must succeed at a DC 20 Reflex check saving throw or take 'dice: 3d6' 3d6 acid damage.<BR><BR>**Critical Success** The creature is unaffected.<BR>**Success** The creature takes full damage.<BR>**Failure** The creature takes full damage and 5 persistent acid damage.<BR>**Critical Failure** The creature takes double damage and 10 persistent acid damage."
 powerTitle2:
 actionEconomy2:
 type2: